There are a couple of reasons why you might want to re-run the LEED Pre-Check on an HPD you've created in the HPD Builder:

 Here's how to re-run the LEED Pre-Check and re-publish your HPD with the result:.

 - Go to your Dashboard in the HPD Builder and click "Manage" for the appropriate Product Record and select "Withdraw HPD from Repository" under "Published Actions."
-If updating a v2.0 HPD, you also must upgrade the record to a v2.1.1 HPD.
+If updating an HPD from a previous version, you also must upgrade the record to the current HPD version.

 - Go to the bottom of Section 6 References